pvcraven/2019_spring_web_dev/source/final/luangaphayvong/index.rst

 like, installation, REPL commands, Node package manager, and setting up Node.js with MySQL for database queries.

-Node.js is a server-side platform thats build from Google Chrome's JavaScript Engine.
+Node.js is a server-side platform built from Google Chrome's JavaScript Engine.
 Node.js is open source, cross-platform runtime environment for developing on the server-side.
 Node.js is written in JavaScript and can be ran on OS X, Microsoft, Windows, and Linux.
 [Tutorialspoint]_